danfuzz/samizdat/doc/samizdat-0/library-peg.md

 `input` must either be a list or a string.
 If it is a string, this function automatically converts it into a list of character-as-token values.

-#### `pegMakeChar ch <> rule`

-Makes and returns a parser rule which matches the given character, consuming it from the input upon success. `ch` must be a single-character string.
-The result of successful parsing is a character-as-token of the character in question.

-This is equivalent to the syntactic form `{/ "ch" /}`.

 #### `pegMakeCharSet strings* <> rule`

 Makes and returns a parser rule which matches any character of any of